 - Assess which project team members have the skills necessary to fill each role

 - Assess if health and safety procedures are being followed

 - Define the limitations and a strategy for removing the obstacles

 - Monitor to ensure the standards are being followed

-- Monitor the performance of the project team members.
+- Monitor the performance of project team members

 Stage 5: Comparing with the real world

-Conceptual models, then need to be compared with the real world to incite thinking about the possible changes and improvements that need to be made.
-Since the model does not represent the real world, it needs to be compared with what’s obtainable so that a recommendation for positive action can be defined.
+Conceptual models then need to be compared with the real world to incite thinking about the possible changes and improvements that need to be made.
+Since the model does not represent the real world, it needs to be compared with what is obtainable so that a recommendation for positive action can be defined.